pzhp/pzhp1.github.io/_posts/2018-4-14-Concurrency-Pattern.md

 - Callback hell as previous example show: it's really counter-intuitive thing to register callback.
 - Lifecyle manage:
   need keep the object involved in callback not destructed before call in lanugage not supporting garbage collect.
+Refer to [Lifetime Safety By Default](https://github.com/CppCon/CppCon2016/blob/master/Presentations/Lifetime%20Safety%20By%20Default%20-%20Making%20Code%20Leak-Free%20by%20Construction/Lifetime%20Safety%20By%20Default%20-%20Making%20Code%20Leak-Free%20by%20Construction%20-%20Herb%20Sutter%20-%20CppCon%202016.pdf) for more details.
 - Context schedule:
   schedule the callback in original context, or in current worker context.
 If run in current worker context, should have additional mutex to avoid data race in the callback.